Selling Your Home -- Do You Need a Real Estate Agent?

 - Setting up an escrow account

-If you find a real estate agent that is willing to help you with some of the smaller tasks associated with your home sale, you may be able to work out a compensation plan for their assistance.
-For example, you could negotiate a smaller commission, or even agree to pay the agent an hourly fee for each hour they work on marketing your home.
+If you find a real estate agent who is willing to help you with some of the smaller tasks associated with your home sale, you may be able to work out a compensation plan for their assistance.
+For example, you could negotiate a smaller commission or even agree to pay the agent an hourly fee for each hour they work on marketing your home.

 When You Need a Real Estate Agent

-If you come to the conclusion that listing your home as For Sale By Owner is not your cup of tea, you can always go ahead and hire a real estate agent to sell your home for you.
+If listing your home as For Sale By Owner is not your cup of tea, you can always go ahead and hire a real estate agent to sell your home for you.
 The National Association of Realtors is a great place to start looking for an agent.

 Although a listing agent may take a larger cut than you like, hiring a realtor can save you some hassle in the long run.
 Agents are experts in listing your home in the right places for the right price.
 They also have an established network of buyer's agents, which can speed up the selling process.
 However, if you are in no rush to sell your home, you can always take a shot at selling it yourself before hiring a real estate agent.